 Even though many think that the biggest Australian city Sydney is the capital, it is not!.
 Canberra is Australia’s capital, and it is located in the eastern part of the country.
-The city of Canberra was founded in 1913 by an English engineer and land surveyor named Walter Burley Griffin.
-He designed Canberra as a planned city similar to Washington D.C. in America, which he also designed.
+The city of Canberra was founded in 1913 by an American landscape architect named Walter Burley Griffin.
+He designed Canberra as a planned city similar to Washington D.C. in America.

 Read and enjoy interesting Facts about Canberra – the Australian Capital

 Canberra became the capital of Australia.
 It was chosen for capital in 1909 as a compromise to end an argument between the two biggest cities in Australia, Sydney and Melbourne – both vying for its title, which both wanted to become capital.